Updated: Oct 8, 2022

 It refers to the “observing self”.
 The part of you that is able to step back and observe your inner reality.
 Becoming aware of how you experience your surroundings by paying close attention to your physical and emotional sensations.
 It is being aware of your experience without attaching or investing in it, fostering diffusion and acceptance.
 You can narrate your experience to gain an understanding of your experience (not of the event itself).

 Evaluate what you care most about, what you want your life to be about, what you stand for, and what drives you.
 Values guide you to behaviors that are meaningful to you.
-Acceptance, diffusion, being present, and so on, are not ends on themselves but a way to clear the path to create a life that aligns with your values.
+Acceptance, diffusion, being present, and so on, are not ends in themselves but a way to clear the path to creating a life that aligns with your values.

 As you may have noticed, the acronym of this approach is “ACT”.
 You must take effective action, that is, behave in a way conducted by what is valuable to you, creating a fulfilling and satisfying quality of life.
 By practicing the previous skills, you engage in new patterns of thinking, feeling, and behaving.